msaroufim/newblog/_posts/2019-10-16-heretic-ML-thoughts.md

 9. Expensive benchmarks are useless
 10. Hidden data makes all benchmarks useless
 11. Neural architecture search is useless
+12. Interpretability research should be done in a philosophy department i.e: useless
-12. Gaussian distributions are useless
+13. Gaussian distributions are useless

 # Additions